Jimmy Kimmel

 James Christian Kimmel (born November 13, 1967) is an American television host and comedian.
 He is best known as the host and executive producer of Jimmy Kimmel Live!, which has aired on ABC since 2003.
 Kimmel has hosted the Primetime Emmy Awards three times, in 2012, 2016 and 2020, and the Academy Awards four times, in 2017, 2018, 2023, and 2024.

 Before hosting Jimmy Kimmel Live!, Kimmel was the co-host of Comedy Central's The Man Show and Win Ben Stein's Money.
 Kimmel has also produced several TV shows, including Crank Yankers, Sports Show with Norm Macdonald, and The Andy Milonakis Show.
 In 2018, Time named him as one of the 100 most influential people in the world.
 Kimmel has the longest tenure of any current late-night television host in the United States.
 At 23 seasons, his tenure hosting a single late-night comedy-variety show is second only to Johnny Carson, who hosted The Tonight Show Starring Johnny Carson for 30 seasons.
-After Kimmel made controversial comments on the assassination of Charlie Kirk in his monologue on September 17, 2025, ABC suspended Jimmy Kimmel Live! for a week.
+After Kimmel commented on the assassination of Charlie Kirk in his monologue on September 17, 2025, ABC suspended Jimmy Kimmel Live! for a week.

-Early life and family
+Early life

-Kimmel was born in Brooklyn, New York City, and grew up in the neighborhood of Mill Basin.
+Jimmy Christian Kimmel was born on November 13, 1967, in Brooklyn, New York City, and grew up in the neighborhood of Mill Basin.
 He is the eldest of the three children of Joan (née Iacono) and James John Kimmel, who worked at American Express and was an IBM executive.